 5.3.1.1.5 Special provisions for Class 7

-5.3.1.1.5.1 Large freight containers carrying packages other than excepted packages, and tanks shall bear four placards which conform to the model No.7D given in Figure 5.3.1.
+5.3.1.1.5.1 Large freight containers carrying unpackaged LSA-I material or SCO-I or packages other than excepted packages, and tanks shall bear four placards which conform to the model No.7D given in Figure 5.3.1.
 The placards shall be affixed in a vertical orientation to each side wall and each end wall of the large freight container or tank.
 Any placards which do not relate to the contents shall be removed.
 Instead of using both labels and placards, it is permitted as an alternative to use enlarged labels only, as shown in label models Nos.
 7A, 7B and 7C, except having the minimum size shown in Figure 5.3.1.

 [IAEA: 543]